 Euroculture prepares graduates for professions and research careers where knowledge of contemporary Europe and the European Union institutions are of relevance.

-The focus of the programme is on cultural and social developments, the political process of European integration, values, citizenship and cultural identity within Europe and its correlations with the wider world.
-Euroculture teaches students the methods and skills required to identify the European dimensions of social problems, to critically assess and interpret information about European institutions and organisations, and to understand the cultural aspects and factors that play a key role in the process of European identity formation and integration.
+The focus of the program is on cultural and social developments, the political process of European integration, values, citizenship and cultural identity within Europe and its correlations with the wider world.
+Euroculture teaches students the methods and skills required to identify the European dimensions of social problems, to critically assess and interpret information about European institutions and organizations, and to understand the cultural aspects and factors that play a key role in the process of European identity formation and integration.

 - EU institutions

-- Universities, education and research institutions
+- Universities, education, and research institutions

 - Media, journalism, publishing, libraries

-- Cultural (management) organisations
+- Cultural (management) organizations

-- Foreign trade organisations
+- Foreign trade organizations

-- Political parties, foundations and associations
+- Political parties, foundations, and associations

 - City and regional planning, local and regional cultural projects

-- Centres for minorities and minority rights
+- Centers for minorities and minority rights